rathod-sahaab/dexter-cpp/README.md

 # Dexter

 Dexter is an electronic lock.
-The way to open and close this lock is what makes it unique is how your password.
+The way to open and close this lock is what makes it unique.
+Instead of pressing one key at a time you push multiple.

 Normal pass-code/pin locks use a mechanism where you can activate one key/switch at a time, for this you need a lot more keys/switches for given range.